Skip to content

 Troubleshooting

-If Continue is taking a long time to respond, restart Visual Studio Code.
+If Continue is taking a long time to respond, make sure your terminal with ollama serve is still running.
+If Ollama is running, restart Visual Studio Code.
 If that doesn't resolve your issue, restart Ollama.

 Now that we have our local AI co-pilot with us, let's start using it.
 Now these next examples are going to be focused on python but there is nothing stopping you from doing this exact same process with go, javascript, rust, or the like.
 Part of learning about leveraging this technology is finding the boarders of its skill sets, and hopefully walking through this you'll understand that this technology is there to support you, not do your work.